 PLEASE READ!
 WILDERNESS-RELATED ALERTS

 In the winter, permits are available at the Longmire Museum every day and the Jackson Visitor Center on weekends.
 Self-registration during the winter is available at the Carbon River Ranger Station, Ohanapecosh Ranger Station, and the Highway 410 entrance arch at the park's north boundary.
-Learn more about winter camping at Paradise.
+Learn more about winter recreation and winter camping at Paradise.
 Winter camping ends by May 15 each spring.

 CHOOSE WHERE YOU WOULD LIKE TO GO: